Finding a Workout That Fits Real Life

 At the end of 2023 I joined Genesis, a gym in my town, which was awesome.
 Our membership came with some free sessions with a trainer, which were fine, but I didn’t want to pay her exorbitant fee to keep working with her.

 To help me understand all of the intimidating machines in the gym, I bought Michael Matthews’ Thinner, Leaner, Stronger, a one year challenge for women who want to use weights.
 I enjoyed it, but it got to the point that I felt like all I was doing were the same major moves on repeat.
+(Can you tell I get bored easily?)

 And again, that feeling crept in: This is good.
 This is fine.
 But is this something I actually want to keep doing?